JUNE 2026

 Preservation in Print

-in safeguarding gay art for the future
+Collectors play a pivotal role in safeguarding gay art for the future

-This publication is a labor in love that i hope will inspire LGBTQ+ artists and foster a greater Queer art community.
+This publication is a labor in love that I hope will inspire LGBTQ+ artists and foster a greater queer art community.
 We face tough times ahead, and it’s always better to do so together.

 If you would like to purchase a digital download for $4.99, click here.